ckipp01/andaga/README.md

 After a full year of logging everything locally, I decided to split ándaga into two parts: [ándaga-core](https://github.com/ckipp01/andaga-core) which serves as the api and the ándaga-cli.
 Ironically, after another full year of logging, I'm in the process of unifying the project back into one repo and re-writing in in Scala.

+This app probably isn't useful to anyone else out there, but hopefully it may serve as an example of how someone can easily track what they work on, and be inspired to create their own.

 Currently, ándaga-cli has 5 commands:

   - `andaga categories` used for displaying a list of used categories